 During the pediatric consult rotation, the residents assist and perform primary strabismus surgery, as well as pediatric cataract extractions.
 Consistent exposure to pediatric glaucoma, cornea and retina surgery adds to the pediatric consult experience.
 The pediatric consult resident is the senior resident in neuro-ophthalmology clinic, which complements the first-year private and resident-clinic neuro-ophthalmic curriculum.

 The subspecialty clinic rotation exposes the second-year residents to a wealth of ophthalmic pathology, with the opportunity to perform many anterior and posterior segment laser procedures and intravitreal injections.
-Subspecialty education is supplemented by regular rotations in pediatrics with Dr. Steve Brooks, glaucoma with Dr. Jeffrey Liebmann, and retina with Dr. Stanley Chang.
+Subspecialty education is supplemented by regular rotations in pediatrics with Dr. Steven Rosenberg, glaucoma with Dr. Jeffrey Liebmann, and retina with Dr. Stanley Chang.

 During the second year, residents begin to perform phacoemulsification surgery in their weekly, dedicated surgical block times.
 Each second-year resident is expected to complete approximately 30-50 primary phacoemulsification procedures with a core group of surgical faculty before entering the final year of training.
 At the end of the second year, residents participate in the Massachusetts Eye and Ear Infirmary’s Cataract Surgery Course to refine their surgical skills before entering the third year.